 Programs for Veterans With PTSD

-It has become a national tragedy.
-Our veterans are suffering from serious mental health issues, including post-traumatic stress disorder (PTSD), traumatic brain injury, substance use disorders, and depression at alarming rates.
-Recent suicide statistics reveal that on average about 20 suicides are completed daily, with the majority by veterans but some by active military personnel as well.
+Our veterans are suffering from serious mental health issues, including depression and PTSD, traumatic brain injury, substance use disorders, and more.
+Recent suicide statistics reveal that, on average, about 20 suicides occur daily, with the majority by veterans, but some by active military personnel as well.
 The Army suffered the highest percentage of suicide deaths, with 52% involving this branch’s vets and active military.

-As the Veteran’s Administration grapples with this disturbing trend, it is committed to improving suicide prevention programs through the following efforts:
+As the US Department of Veterans Affairs (VA) grapples with this disturbing trend, it is committed to improving suicide prevention programs through the following efforts:

 - Creating a new cross-sector partnership